Offering a Nurse Sign-On Bonus: Pros and Cons for Facilities

 - Education Reimbursement: Some facilities offer bonuses that help cover the costs of a nurse’s education.
 This is most commonly in the form of tuition reimbursement or continuing education credits.

-- Shift Differentials: Facilities often offer higher pay rates for shifts that are less desirable to work, such as holidays, weekends, or nights.
+- Shift Differentials: Facilities often offer higher pay rates for less-desirable shifts, such as holidays, weekends, or nights.

 - Relocation Bonus: When a nurse is required to relocate for their job, facilities may also offer financial assistance to cover any moving expenses.